awsdocs/amazon-eks-user-guide/doc_source/node-efa.md

 ------
 #### [  AWS CLI and AWS CloudFormation ]

    There are several requirements for EFA networking, including creating an EFA specific security group, creating an Amazon EC2 [placement group](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/placement-groups.html), and creating a launch template that specifies one or more EFA interfaces, and includes EFA driver installation as part of Amazon EC2 user data\.
-To learn more about EFA requirements, see [Get started with EFA and MPI](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/efa-start.html) in the Amazon EC2 User Guide for Linux Instances\.
+To learn more about EFA requirements, see [Get started with EFA and MPI](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/efa-start.html) in the Amazon EC2 User Guide\.
 The following steps create all of this for you\.
 Replace all *example values* with your own\.

    1. Set a few variables used in later steps\.
 Replace all of the *`example values`* with your own\.
 Replace `my-cluster` with the name of your existing cluster\.
 The value for `node_group_resources_name` is later used to create an AWS CloudFormation stack\.
 The value for `node_group_name` is later used to create the node group in your cluster\.